BYTESHAUS/read-write/README+/software/design/parts/README+/ext_parts.md

-# Software &nbsp;&mdash;&nbsp; External parts
+# &Yscr;our &Sopf;oftware &nbsp;&mdash;&nbsp; &Escr;xternal &Popf;arts

-What are the cornerstones of a big new project &thinsp;&mdash;&thinsp; technologies, tools, requirements, planning, team, and budget?
+What are the cornerstones of a big new project &thinsp;&ndash;&thinsp; technologies, tools, requirements, planning, team, and budget?
 Neither. \
-**The fundamentals already exist and are proven concepts/components to adopt.**
+**The fundamentals already exist, and they are vetted concepts/components to adopt.**

 > **This follows the universal paradigm: learn first from others.**